opensource-observer/oso/apps/docs/blog/2024-03-19-request-for-impact-metrics.md

 | Downstream Developers | How many developers are using this project as a dependency?                                 | Requires indexing dependency data |
 | Network Centrality    | How central is this project to the network?                                                 | Requires indexing dependency data |

+The contributor and user "feeder" metrics are good first issues for new analysts.

 :::tip
 Check out our [starter notebooks](https://drive.google.com/drive/folders/1I4exiLfZYgPwIGBEzuAMeGtJUhtS_DE7?usp=drive_link) for contributor and user "feeders".
 :::

 ### Project Metadata

-Metrics that capture relevant metadata about the licensing and open sourciness of a project.
+_Metrics that capture relevant metadata about the licensing and open sourciness of a project._

-Project metadata metrics consider the licensing practices and the open source nature of projects.
+Project metadata metrics consider the [licensing practices](https://opensource.org/licenses) and the open source nature of projects.
 By examining **License Coverage**, **OSI Approved Licenses**, and **Drips Access**, we gain insights into a project's commitment to open source principles and its accessibility to the community.
-Learn more about [Drips](https://docs.drips.network/) and [OSI approved licenses](https://opensource.org/licenses).
+[Drips](https://docs.drips.network/) is an amazing new way of easily streaming money to any open source project if they have a `funding.json` file in their repo.

 | Impact Metric         | Description                                                                    | Comments                                |
 | :-------------------- | :----------------------------------------------------------------------------- | :-------------------------------------- |